Analysis | Joe Biden’s very un-2020 campaign

 “I was there when — when Ronald Reagan was shot.
 He was transparent, but they didn’t go into every single detail precisely,” Biden said, adding: “As moment to moment, I’m not sure that that is an absolute requirement.
 But you cannot mislead about certain things.
 And I don’t — I’m not saying they have.”

-Biden in the same town hall also rekindled a story he has told often about former senator Jesse Helms (R-N.C.).
-He noted that at the time he had privately excoriated Helms for opposing a precursor to the Americans With Disabilities Act, unable to believe that Helms could take such a stand in good conscience.
-Then-Senate Majority Leader Mike Mansfield (D-Mont.) allowed Biden to finish, in Biden’s telling, before informing him that Helms had adopted a disabled son.
+Biden in the same town hall rekindled a story he has told often about then-Senator Jesse Helms (R-N.C.).
+Biden noted that at the time he had, in a conversation with Senate Majority Leader Mike Mansfield, excoriated Helms for opposing a precursor to the Americans With Disabilities Act.
+Biden was unable to believe that Helms could take such a stand in good conscience.
+Mansfield (D-Mont.) allowed Biden to finish, in Biden’s telling, before informing him that Helms had adopted a disabled son.

 “My point is: You stop questioning motive,” Biden said.
 “You go out and you debate the issues.
 Because we’ve all gotten down to the point where everything is about attacking the integrity of the other person.”